Haselhorst (Berlin U-Bahn)

 Haselhorst is a station on the Berlin U-Bahn line U7.
 It was opened on 1 October 1984 with the line's extension from Rohrdamm to Rathaus Spandau.
 Its name means "hazel eyrie" in English; it was named for the locality where it lies: Haselhorst in the borough of Spandau.
-It lies between the stations Zitadelle and Paulsternstraße.
+It is situated between the stations Zitadelle and Paulsternstraße.
 It was built by R.G.Rümmler, mentionable are interesting light effects on the ceiling.
 The next station is Paulsternstraße.